Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 * Bot Framework, easily extensible with more Cogs
 * Integration with Alliance Auth, able to fetch data directly from its django project.
 * Current Cogs
+  * About
     * !about - Bot Information and Statistics
+    * !uptime - Shows the uptime of the bot
+    * !get_webhooks - Get or create a webhook for the current channel and DM it to the requestor
+    * !new_channel [category id] [channel name] - Create a new channel and close it to public access
+    * !add_role [channel name] [role name] - Add a role to a channel
+    * !rem_role [channel name] [role name] - Remove a role from a channel
   * Auth
     * !auth - A direct link to the Auth Install to catch users familiar with other bots.
-    * !orphans - Returns a list of users on this server, who are not known to AA
+    * !orphans - Returns a list of users on this server without a matched AA account.
   * !timers - The next upcoming timer
+  * Members
     * !lookup - Fetch a users Main, Affiliation, State, Groups and linked characters from any character.
+    * !altcorp [search string] - search for users with characters in an altcorp
+  * Remind
+    * !remindme [5s/m/h/d text] - Sets a simple non-persistent reminder timer when the bot will respond with the text
+  * Sov
+    * !vuln [context] - Returns a list of Vulnerable sov structures for a Region/Constellation/Solar_System or alliance
+    * !sov [context] - Returns a list of _all_ sov structures for a Region/Constellation/Solar_System or alliance
+    * !lowadm - Lists sov in need of ADM-ing, context provided in settings.
+  * Time
+    * !time - Returns the current EVE Time.
+  * Timers
+    * !timer - Returns the next Structure timer from allianceauth.timerboard.
+  * Easter Eggs,
+    * !happybirthday [text] - Wishes the text a happy birthday, works with user mentions

 ## Installation